"It’s the most beautiful thing in life you can do"

 What difference have you noticed?

 My boy is a lot calmer and listens to me now and my girl is much chattier.
 She no longer has her dummies, or a bottle and her speech has come along so well.
-The are like different kids.
+They are like different kids.
 They are both very confident now.

 Initially my 9-year-old son was a little overwhelmed with all the attention and questions from the children but now he loves having them here.